m1kkou/full-stack-open-2023/osa_00/0.4-uusi-muistiinpano/muistiinpano.md

     server-->>browser: [..., {content: "Dippadaa dippadii", date: "2023-03-04T06:34:32.997Z"} ];
     deactivate server;

-    Note right of browser: The data .json now holds the added note
+    Note right of browser: The browser executes the callback function that renders the notes.
+The data .json now holds the added note.

  ```